 If you are going to be putting your belongings into a self-storage unit, here are a few things to keep in mind.

-Prepare your unit by placing a tarp on the floor under your things.
-Place your items on pallets to guard against dampness.
+Prepare your unit by placing a tarp on the floor under your things or place your items on pallets to guard against dampness.
 Any concrete floor may become cold and damp, especially with temperature change.
-Leave some space between the walls and boxes to allow the air to circulate.
+Leave some space between the walls and boxes to allow air to circulate.

-Before you put any of your items into the storage unit, plan your space.
+Before you put any of your items into the storage unit, plan your storage space.
 Place items that you may need access to on a regular basis, in the front of the unit.
-Try to leave an aisle down the centre of the storage unit so you can easily get in and out when accessing items.
+Try to leave an aisle down the centre of the storage unit so you can easily get in and out when you need access to items.

 Start with the heavy items first.
 These items should be placed in the back of the unit to help with saving space, as well as, accessibility to other items down the road.
-Make sure to put heavier items on the bottom and lighter boxes on top.
+Make sure to put heavier items on the bottom and lighter boxes on top when stacking.

 Many items can be broken down to store more easily.
 Look for ways to reduce the size of bed frames, couches, shelving, tables, etc. This will give you much more room to work with in your storage unit.
-If you choose not to breakdown your bookcases/wall units, these are great to store smaller items or things you would like to keep handy.
+If you choose not to breakdown your bookcases/wall units, these can be used to store smaller items or things you would like to keep visible.

-When storing your fridge or freezer, you want to keep them dry and free of mold.
-Always make sure you prop the doors open, as closing them can lead to a build up of moisture and mold.
+When storing your fridge or freezer, always make sure you prop the doors open, as closing them can lead to a build up of moisture and mold.

 Never store food or perishables in your storage unit.
-These items will attract bugs and rodents.
+These items may attract uninvited guests like bugs and rodents.